Twitter has growth problems, and engagement is very low. Is it time to reconsider Facebook?

 The only way to use Facebook for marketing is to create a Page, as Facebook calls it, which is for business or professional use, and can, therefore, promote, and be promoted by advertising.

-Once you have run out of friends to Like your new Page, getting new Likes from the other 1.7 billion users is very hard work.
+Once you have run out of friends to Like your new Page, getting new Likes from the other 2 billion users is really hard work.

 Having Like links on your blog or website might help bring in a slow trickle, but the only logical way is to pay.